taskforge/cli/docs/lists/github.rst

 This repo will be used when creating issues in the Github API.
 It is a string of the form ``user/repo``.
-If not set you will not be able to add issues to a Github List.
+If not set you will not be able to add issues to a Github TaskList.

 query_repo
 ++++++++++